imalenica/tstmle3/README.md

 References
 ----------

 Malenica, Ivana, and Mark J van der Laan.
-2018.
+2018a.
 “Oracle Inequality for Cross-Validation Estimator Selector for Dependent Time-Ordered Experiments.”

-Malenica, Ivana, and Mark J van der Laan.
-2018.
+———.
+2018b.
 “Robust Estimation of Data-Dependent Causal Effects Based on Observing a Single Time-Series.”